-Key resources Key activities Type of intervention Segme nts Value proposition Storage capacities Facilities for washing and shredding to produce clean plastic flakes Check waste quality and accept waste Pay money for mismanaged plastic waste to collectors Handling the material Invoicing with KCC Pre-treatment > Service: facilitation of primary collection of mismanaged plastic waste by informal sector › Inhab City › KCC itants of Khulna Improving living conditions in Khulna Prevention of marine plastic waste Social value proposition Impact measures Source of income for th informal sector Weight of collected waste What resources will you need to run your activities?
-People, finance, access? you need to run your activities?
-People, What is the format of your intervention?
+Key resources Key activities Type of intervention Segme nts Value proposition Storage capacities Facilities for washing and shredding to produce clean plastic flakes > Check waste quality and accept waste > Pay money for mismanaged > plastic waste to collectors > Handling the material > Invoicing with KCC > Pre-treatment Service: facilitation of primary collection of mismanaged plastic waste by informal sector Inhab City KCC itants of Khulna Improving living conditions in Khulna Prevention of marine plastic waste Social value proposition Impact measures Source of income for the informal sector Weight of collected waste What resources will you need to run your activities?
+People, finance, access?
+What is the format of your intervention?
 Is it a workshop?
 A service?
-A product?
-How will you show that you are creating (social) impact?
-Partners and key stakeholders Channels Customer er Customer value proposition Waste workers from the informal sector KCC organising trucks for pick up of material Operator of the pyrolysis plant KCC al sector ganising trucks tup of material or of the informal sector Trucks from KCC for transportation to the landfill Support for waste management in Khulna City Clean plastic flakes for production of fuel Who are the essential groups you will need to involve to deliver your programme?
-Do you need special access or permissions?
-What programme non-programme will your organisa carrying out? activities How are you reaching your beneficiaries and customers? organis eople or ations will pay to this issue?
+A product? iary How will you show that you are creating (social) impact?
+Partners and key stakeholders Channels Customer Customer value proposition Waste workers from the informal sector > KCC organising trucks for pick up of material > Operator of the pyrolysis plant > KCC > Waste workers from the informal sector > Trucks from KCC for transportation to the landfill > Trucks from KCC to pick up clean > plastic flakes informal sector > Trucks from KCC for transportation to the landfill > Trucks from KCC to pick up clean Support for waste management in Khulna City Clean plastic flakes for production of fuel Who are the essential groups you will need to involve to deliver your programme?
+Do you need special access or permissions?What programme non-programme will your organisc carrying out? ctivities How are you reaching your beneficiaries and customers? organis eople or ations will pay to this issue?
 What do your customers want to get out of this initiative?
-Cost structure Surp s Revenue Rent Wages for recycling shop workers handling waste Cost for purchasing mismanaged plastic waste from informal sector waste workers based on weight vements in business operation waste based on we > Alternative: fundin program basis 0 What are your biggest expe Where d Where do you plan to invest your profits?
-Break down your r revenue sources by %
+Cost structure Surplus Revenue Rent Wages for recycling shop workers handling waste Cost for purchasing mismanaged plastic waste from informal sector waste workers based on weight Improvements in business operations > Payment from KCC for mismanaged plas waste based on weight: 100% > Alternative: funding on a project or program basis > Surcharge for producing clean plastic flakes What are your biggest expe How do they change as you Where d lo you plan to invest your profi its?
+Break down your revenue sources by % if energy production through pyrolysis is desired. ure 19: Social Business Model